I've put the older questions here. If YOU have a question, send it in!

 Robin Fernandez-Medina, Spain

 Robin, if you're referring to the way jazz musicians talk about scale degrees and intervals, then yes, they base it all on the Major (Ionian) scale.
 We consider that to be the "basic" diatonic scale and derive all the other scales and modes from that.
 For example, we would describe the intervals in a Dorian mode as: root, second, flat third, fourth, fifth, sixth, flat seventh.
+Have a look at the article understanding modes for a detailed look at the Major scale modes.

 My question is would you suggest teaching somebody tabulature instead of learning from lets say a Mel Bay book?
 I have this kid on my block whom I